National Leadership Program, Summer 2020

 In her free time, Negassa loves reading motivational books.
 She thoroughly enjoys baking and cooking for others.

-Negassa wrote two pieces during the 2019 Summer Fellowship and contributed to a Maryland press release.
+Negassa wrote two pieces during the 2019 Summer Apprenticeship and contributed to a Maryland press release.
 Read it on our website:

 - Creating Policies – and a Cultural Shift – to Increase Employment Among People with Disabilities